-Short term medical or temporary health insurance is designed to provide you with comprehensive coverage that costs about half of the standard premiums of ACA/Obamacare health insurance plans.
+Short term medical or temporary health insurance is designed to provide you with health coverage that costs about half of the standard premiums of ACA/Obamacare health insurance plans.
 Lower cost, greater flexibility and coverage that may be more in line with your needs.
-Sounds like a perfect alternative, especially during these uncertain times.
+It’s a sound alternative, especially during these uncertain times.

 How will “repeal and replace” affect you?
 It will not be an easy task, and there are many ideas on what should be, could be and will be done to either dismantle it or revamp it to a large extent.
 This post will explore those points, as well as explaining the advantages of short term health insurance.